swentel/indieweb/README.md

 - indieweb-external-auth-map: maps an existing user account with a domain.
 - indieweb-microsub-fetch-items: fetch items for the built-in microsub server.
 - indieweb-fetch-post-contexts: fetches context for a post
+- indieweb-websub-publish: sends a request to the configured hub

 ## Hooks